SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/gb_upload.rst

 Submission Details
 ------------------
 The first part of the GenBank submission deals with filling out the contact details and attributions for your sequence submission, as well as choosing how to submit to GenBank.
+Give the "Submission Name" field a descriptive name for your submission.
+This entry will not show up in the GenBank record.
+Also, be sure to select the option of "Save a local file (.tar)".

 .. image:: /images/submission_details.png
   :align: center